tsprlng/useful-pgp-agent/tools/README.md

 $ opgpcard pin -c 0006:16019180 set-reset -P <admin-pin-file> -r <resetting-code-file>
 ```

-#### Reset user PIN with the resetting code
+#### Reset User PIN with the resetting code

-If a resetting code is configured on a card, you can use that code to reset the user PIN:
+If a resetting code is configured on a card, you can use that code to reset the User PIN:

 ```
 $ opgpcard pin -c 0006:16019180 reset-user-rc
 Enter resetting code:
-Enter new user PIN:
+Enter new User PIN:
-Repeat the new user PIN:
+Repeat the new User PIN:

 User PIN has been set.
 ```